 Wesfarmers' contribution to Indigenous programs

-Wesfarmers partners with organisations supporting programs focused on Indigenous education and transition to work opportunities, as well as organisations helping to close the gap on Indigenous disadvantage.
+Wesfarmers partners with organisations who are focused on Indigenous education and transition to work opportunities.

 The Clontarf Foundation